abdullah-wael/SQL_DWH_project/README.md

 │   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
 │
-├── scripts/                            # SQL scripts for ETL and transformations │   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+├── scripts/                            # SQL scripts for ETL and transformations

-├── tests/                              # Test scripts and quality files │
+│
+│
 ├── README.md                           # Project overview and instructions
 ├── LICENSE                             # License information for the repository